 |SAB-5 Steelite w/drum brake||1998||Single cable||Parts list|

 Now we go even deeper into the past.
-The FW four-speed hub was first offered in 1945.
+The FM medium-ratio four speed hub was introduced in 1939, and the FW wide-ratio four-speed hub, in 1945.
 It had all but the top gear shown in the table in the previous section.
+Additional four-speed hubs were added in the late 1940s.
 In 1967, Sturmey-Archer began making the S5 hub, which offered all 5 gears and was an easy upgrade from the FW.
-Unlike the later hubs, these hubs could "walk" out of high gear position into the intermediate (neutral) gear during a hard sprint -- see comments by Jobst Brandt.
-I [John Allen] still use an S5 hub, and you may be lucky enough to find one in an old wheel.

 |FW||1945||Four speeds, single cable||Technical information